dotnet/runtime/docs/coreclr/botr/ryujit-overview.md

   * If the node is “contained” (i.e. its operation is subsumed by a parent node), do nothing.
   * Otherwise, “consume” all the register operands of the node.
     * This updates the liveness information (i.e. marking a lclVar as dead if this is the last use), and performs any needed copies.
-    * This must be done in "spill order" so that any spill/restore code inserted by the register allocator to resovle register conflicts is generated in the correct order. "
+    * This must be done in "spill order" so that any spill/restore code inserted by the register allocator to resolve register conflicts is generated in the correct order. "
   * Track the live variables in registers, as well as the live stack variables that contain GC refs.
   * Produce the `instrDesc(s)` for the operation, with the current live GC references.
   * Update the scope information (debug info) at block boundaries.